PMSF Leadership

 Lori lives in Pasadena, California with her husband Alex and has two grown children.
 Her daughter Rachel was diagnosed with PMS as a young adult, and the family joined the Phelan-McDermid Syndrome Foundation.
 The immediate outpouring of education and support from PMSF made those first days so much easier.
 Lori is grateful to channel her passion and expertise into supporting families, raising awareness, and making life better for everyone affected by Phelan-McDermid Syndrome.

-Eden Rivera - Director
+Blaire Malkin - Director

 Emeriti Advisory Committee: